hyperspy/hyperspy/doc/user_guide/interactive_operations_ROIs.rst

     Typically, using a 4K resolution with a small scaling factor (<150 %), setting the pick tolerance to 15 instead of 7.5 makes the widgets easier to manipulate.

+If instantiated without arguments, (i.e. ``rect = RectangularROI()`` the roi will automatically determine sensible values to center it when interactively adding it to a signal.
+This provides a conventient starting point to further manipulate the ROI, either by hand or using the gui (i.e. ``rect.gui``).

 Notably, since ROIs are independent from the signals they sub-select, the widget can be plotted on a different signal altogether.